Qurqi/Bitcoin-Price-Regression-Model/Discussion.md

 needed.
 Also, the documentation is quite user friendly.

 GRU Data Discussion:

-I converted my minutely data to Iekly data for improved efficiency of training during the prototyping phase.
-Then, reverted to hmyly data after confirming that the model architecture ran without errors.
+I converted my minutely data to weekly data for improved efficiency of training during the prototyping phase.
+Then, reverted to hourly data after confirming that the model architecture ran without errors.
 Originally I used an arithmetic mean to aggregate the data.
-I use the geometric mean a lot in Circuit analysis, so I researched what the difference betIen geometric mean and arithmetic mean is.
+I use the geometric mean a lot in Circuit analysis, so I researched what the difference between geometric mean and arithmetic mean is.
 It turns out that geometric mean is better for dependent time series.
 Swapping to geometric mean decreased the model's error by about 0.5 E-1.
 I had to get rid of zeros to evaluate the geometric mean properly.
 I tried replacing